Sales Invoice vs Official Receipt: What Should Your Business Use

 What about businesses using cash registers or POS machines?

-Businesses using cash register machines (CRM) and point-of-sale (POS) machines can simply replace “Official Receipt” with “Invoice” in their systems without notifying the BIR.
+If your business uses cash register machines (CRM) and point-of-sale (POS) machines, you can simply replace “Official Receipt” with “Invoice” in your systems without notifying the BIR.

 However, these businesses must still submit a notice to the BIR specifying the invoice’s starting serial number, which should follow the serial number of the last issued OR.